9 FAM 504.4†

 (6)† (U) A certified copy of the birth record;

-(7)† (U) Other documents establishing relationship to spouse or children, if applicable; and
+(7)† (U) Other documents establishing relationship to spouse or children, if applicable (such as marriage, divorce, and death certificates); and

 (8)† (U) Records or documents pertinent to the applicant's identity or visa classification with respect to visa eligibility.

 b.
 (U) Availability of Supporting Documents:† For information regarding the availability of documents, (see Visa Reciprocity and Country Documents Finder for the country concerned).